Maya Gods and Religious Beliefs

 - Roman nose (typical of old gods)

 - Logogram of his name sometimes attached to the front of his head

 K’inich Ajaw, The Sun God (God G)

-K’inich Ajaw is easily recognisable by large square squinting eyes, his aquiline (roman) nose and his upper T-shaped incisors, the tendril-like elements curling from each corner of his mouth, a “string” (called “cruller” in studies of Maya iconography) running below his eyes and looping above his nose.
+K’inich Ajaw is easily recognisable by his large square squinting eyes, his aquiline (roman) nose, his upper T-shaped incisors, the tendril-like elements curling from each corner of his mouth and a “string” (called “cruller” in studies of Maya iconography) running below his eyes and looping above his nose.
 The K’in (“Sun”) logogram is commonly found attached to his head or body.

 In Classic Maya iconography, K’inich Ajaw is often associated with kings and royal dynasties.
-Some of his aspects include a Water Bird and a Jaguar (the so-called “Jaguar God of the Underworld” which represents the sun during his nocturnal journey in the Underworld).
-In his nightly aspect, he is connected to war as the presence of his face on war shields indicates.
+Some of his aspects include a Water Bird and a Jaguar (the so-called “Jaguar God of the underworld” which represents the sun during his nocturnal journey through the underworld).
+In his nightly aspect, he is connected with warfare, as the presence of his face on war shields indicates.

 - Large squinting eyes

 - Upper T-shaped incisors